ksjk1998/mol/README.md

 # mol

-Mol is a project intneded to simulate the interaction of molecules by determining the resulting molecules from those reactions.
+Mol is a project intended to simulate the interaction of molecules by determining the resulting molecules from those reactions.

-#features
+# features

 - currently, the plan is to define every atom through the peroidic table of elements and add their properties, this kind of information will be important later on